krieger1512/Bild1_Segmentation/README.md

 [1] N. Otsu, “A Threshold Selection Method from Gray-Level Histograms,” IEEE Transactions on Systems, Man, and Cybernetics, vol. 9, no. 1, pp. 62–66, Jan.
 1979, doi: https://doi.org/10.1109/tsmc.1979.4310076.

-[2] J. Canny, “A Computational Approach to Edge Detection,” IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. PAMI-8, no. 6, pp. 679–698, Nov.
-1986, doi: https://doi.org/10.1109/tpami.1986.4767851.

-[3] W. Niblack, An Introduction to Digital Image Processing.
-Prentice Hall, 1986.

-[4] S. Beucher and C. Lantuéjoul, "Use of Watersheds in Contour Detection," in Proc.
+[2] S. Beucher and C. Lantuéjoul, "Use of Watersheds in Contour Detection," in Proc.
 International Workshop on Image Processing: Real-time Edge and Motion Detection/Estimation, Rennes, France, 1979.

-[5] S. Suzuki and K. be, “Topological structural analysis of digitized binary images by border following,” Computer Vision, Graphics, and Image Processing, vol. 30, no. 1, pp. 32–46, Apr.
+[3] S. Suzuki and K. be, “Topological structural analysis of digitized binary images by border following,” Computer Vision, Graphics, and Image Processing, vol. 30, no. 1, pp. 32–46, Apr.
 1985, doi: https://doi.org/10.1016/0734-189x(85)90016-7.

+[4] W. Niblack, An Introduction to Digital Image Processing.
+Prentice Hall, 1986.
 ‌